-You can store canned foods outside as long as you ensure that they are protected from extreme heat and cold and stored in a dark, dry location.
+You can store canned foods outside as long as you ensure they are protected from extreme heat and cold and stored in a dark, dry location.
 Foods stored in this manner can be kept outside and safe to eat until their best-by date.

 Choosing Safe Canned Foods

 Canned foods are a staple in any pantry and have been an integral method of food storage since the 1790s.
 Napoleon Bonaparte offered a massive reward to anyone to develop a long-term strategy for storing food.

 A chef, Nicholas Appert, developed a method of cooking meats, putting them in jars, and submerging them in boiling water to form a tight seal on those jars.
 It was this method that ultimately won the prize.

 While we’ve come up with many other ways to preserve food, canning is a significant player in food preservation.
 While we have become more effective at storing foods through canning, the method hasn’t changed much.